What is the difference between the ACT and SAT?

 The ACT is an achievement test, measuring what a student has learned in school.
 The SAT is more of an aptitude test, testing reasoning and verbal abilities.

 The College Board introduced a new version of the SAT in 2005, with a mandatory writing test.
 ACT continues to offer its well-established test, plus an optional writing test.
-You take the ACT Writing Test only if required by the college(s) you're applying to.
+You take the ACT Writing Test only if required or requested by the college(s) you're applying to.

 The ACT has an Interest Inventory that allows students to evaluate their interests in various career options.